judoscale/judoscale-python/sample-apps/django_sample/README.md

 Start the app via `bin/dev`, then open http://localhost:5000.
 Continue to reload this page to collect and report more request metrics.
 You will see Judoscale Adatper API requests logged in Request Catcher.

+## How to run the local django tests
 ```
+python manage test
 ```